The Triumphal Entry

 I Jesus have sent mine angel to testify unto you these things in the churches.
 I am the root and the off-spring of David, and the bright and morning star.

 If the Transfiguration brought Jesus into His kingly office, did other ceremonies bring Him into His offices of prophet and priest?
-The Father spoke to Jesus in an audible voice from heaven on three occasions: at His baptism, at His transfiguration, and during one of His last visits to the Temple before His death.
+The Father spoke in an audible voice from heaven on three occasions during Jesus' ministry: at His baptism, at His transfiguration, and during one of His last visits to the Temple before His death.
 The third occasion is remembered only in the Gospel of John.
-As Jesus stood in the midst of a crowd gathered to hear His teaching, He prayed,
+As Jesus stood in the midst of a crowd gathered to hear His teaching, He prayed to the Father, and the Father replied in a voice like thunder.

 28 Father, glorify thy name.
 Then came there a voice from heaven, saying, I have both glorified it, and will glorify it again.